 Scientists from St. Petersburg State University (SPbU) and Khalifa University in Abu Dhabi have developed a mathematical model to combat flutter - dangerous vibrations in aircraft wings.
 The research will allow for accurate analysis of oscillations and the creation of effective damping devices.

 Flutter is rapidly increasing oscillations in aircraft structures, such as wings and tail, which accelerate the wear of parts and can lead to their destruction in flight.
-The new model, created on the basis of principles proposed by the Soviet mathematician Mstislav Keldysh, describes all possible oscillation modes, including hidden ones that are not detected by standard methods.
-The scientists retained part of Keldysh's equations describing the behavior of the wing, but simplified the damper characteristic, replacing it with a V-shaped mathematical function.
+The new model, created on the basis of principles proposed by Soviet mathematician Mstislav Keldysh, describes all possible modes of oscillation, including hidden ones that are not detected by standard methods.
+The scientists retained part of the Keldysh equations describing the behavior of the wing, but simplified the damper characteristic, replacing it with a V-shaped mathematical function.
 This allowed for a more accurate analysis and identification of all oscillation options.

 SPbU has been studying flutter since 2021, when a scientific review on this topic was published.
-Nikolai Kuznetsov, the head of the research, is the author of more than 400 scientific papers and the laureate of the State Prize of the Russian Federation in 2024 for his contribution to the study of oscillations.
+Nikolay Kuznetsov, the head of the research, is the author of more than 400 scientific papers and the laureate of the 2024 State Prize of the Russian Federation for his contribution to the study of oscillations.
 The development is already used in fundamental and applied science, including navigation and communication systems.

 Read more materials on the topic: